codingbas/organize.now/README.md

 * Connect with Dropbox and Google Drive
 * On your watch with Apple Watch
 * Synch with Microsoft Outlook
+* Change or update a Todo
+* Add funcion 'done' to a Todo

 # Technologies Used
 * [HTML5](https://www.w3schools.com/html/html5_intro.asp)